TL;DR — Key Numbers

 - DeepMind is uniquely positioned: it has public-market Alphabet equity, the stability of Google’s resources, and the research culture of one of the world’s most acclaimed AI labs.

-Based on our research, Google DeepMind had approximately 5,600 employees as of 2026 — more than double what DeepMind alone had before the merger.
-Hassabis has publicly noted that his organization grew from approximately 2,500 people to over 5,600 in the two years following the consolidation.
+Short answer: Google DeepMind has approximately 5,600 employees as of 2026.
+That's more than double the ~2,500 it had as a standalone lab before the April 2023 merger with Google Brain.
+CEO Demis Hassabis confirmed the figure in public remarks, noting the organization grew "from approximately 2,500 people to over 5,600" in the two years following the consolidation.

 Google DeepMind Employee Count at a Glance